 Build your model with Clarifai

 To get started with Clarifai, you’ll need to create an account and verify your email address.
 Once you’re done setting up your account, you should see a screen where you can manage your applications.
 For this project, we’re going to create a new application.
-I called mine “hackathon-stickers,” and kept the rest of the default settings, as can be seen in the image below.
+I called mine “hackathon-stickers,” and kept the rest of the default settings.

 Once you’re done with this, click “Create App,” and then click on the app that you just created.
 This is where you can configure the details of your application.
 Click on “Explorer” to go to the model explorer, where we can start training the model itself.